 - Cellulose sponge, common 4”x 2 1/2” wrapped in a sheet of paper towel for swabbing brush

 Session 1: Preliminary Assignments, Getting Started, Choosing Your Subject Matter, Choosing Your Paint Colors, Setting up Your Palette, and Creating Your Own Color Circle

-Homework assignment: Submit images of your Color Circle and a photograph of the subject you intend to paint.
+Submit photos of your Color Circle and a photograph of the subject you intend to paint.

-Session 2: Plan Your Painting and Get Your Image onto Watercolor Paper
+Session 2: Plan Your Painting, Line Drawing, Value Study and Getting Your Image onto Watercolor Paper

 - Painting Vibrant Watercolors, pages 31-43

-Homework assignment: Submit a photograph of your line drawing on watercolor paper and your photograph and value study.
+Homework assignment: Submit a photograph of your line drawing on watercolor paper and value study.

 - Review and finish reading Painting Vibrant Watercolors